SkylinePrewar/hyprland/README.md

 The installation script is designed for a minimal [Arch Linux](https://wiki.archlinux.org/title/Arch_Linux) install, but **may** work on some [Arch-based distros](https://wiki.archlinux.org/title/Arch-based_distributions).
 While installing HyDE alongside another [DE](https://wiki.archlinux.org/title/Desktop_environment)/[WM](https://wiki.archlinux.org/title/Window_manager) should work, due to it being a heavily customized setup, it **will** conflict with your [GTK](https://wiki.archlinux.org/title/GTK)/[Qt](https://wiki.archlinux.org/title/Qt) theming, [Shell](https://wiki.archlinux.org/title/Command-line_shell), [SDDM](https://wiki.archlinux.org/title/SDDM), [GRUB](https://wiki.archlinux.org/title/GRUB), etc. and is at your own risk.

-For NixOS support there is a separate project being maintained @ [Hydenix](https://github.com/richen604/hydenix/tree/main)

 > [!IMPORTANT]
 > The install script will auto-detect an NVIDIA card and install nvidia-dkms drivers for your kernel.